 וַיֹּאמְרוּ אֲנָשִׁים מִיּשְׁבֵי יְרוּשָׁלָיִם הֲלֹא זֶה הוּא אֲשֶׁר בִּקְשׁוּ לְהָרְגוֹ׃ וְהִנֵּה הוּא דֹּבֵר בָּרַבִּים וְלֹא יִגְעֲרוּ בוֹ הַאַף אֻמְנָם יָדְעוּ רָאשֵׁינוּ כִּי־בֶאֱמֶת זֶה הוּא הַמָּשִׁיחַ׃ אַךְ הֲלֹא יָדַעְנוּ זֶה מֵאַיִן הוּא וְהַמָּשִׁיחַ כִּי יָבוֹא לֹא־יֵדַע אִישׁ אֵי־מִזֶּה הוּא׃ אָז קָרָא יֵשׁוּעַ בַּמִּקְדָּשׁ וַיְלַמֵּד וַיֹּאמֶר הֵן יְדַעְתֶּם אֹתִי אַף־יְדַעְתֶּם מֵאַיִן אָנִי וּמִנַּפְשִׁי לֹא־בָאתִי אָכֵן יֵשׁ נֶאֱמָן אֲשֶׁר שְׁלָחַנִי וְאֹתוֹ לֹא יְדַעְתֶּם׃ וַאֲנִי יְדַעְתִּיו כִּי מֵאִתּוֹ אָנִי וְהוּא שְׁלָחָנִי׃ וַיְבַקְשׁוּ לְתָפְשׂוֹ וְאִישׁ לֹא־שָׁלַח יָד בּוֹ כִּי לֹא־בָא עִתּוֹ׃ וְרַבִּים מִן־הָעָם הֶאֱמִינוּ בוֹ וַיֹּאמְרוּ אִם־יָבֹא הַמָּשִׁיחַ הֲַגַם יַעֲשֶׂה אֹתוֹת הַרְבֵּה מֵאֲשֶׁר עָשָׂה זֶה׃

 “Is this not the man whom they (the religious leaders) are seeking to kill?
-Look, He is speaking publicly, and they are saying nothing to Him.
+Look, he is speaking publicly, and they are saying nothing to him.
 The rulers do not really know that this is Ha-Mashiach (the Messiah), do they?
-However, we know where this man is from; but whenever Ha-Mashiach may come, no one knows where He is from.”
-Then the Salvation of Adonai (Yeshua the Messiah) cried out in the temple, teaching and saying, “You both know Me and know where I am from; and I have not come of Myself, but He who sent Me [Adonai] is true, whom you do not know.
-I know Him, because I am from Him, and He sent Me.”
-So they [the religious leaders] were seeking to seize Him; and no man laid his hand on Him, because His hour had not yet come.
-But many of the crowd (the Yehudim worshipers attending Sukkot) believed in Him; and they were saying, “When Ha-Mashiach comes, He will not perform more signs than those which this man has, will He?”
+However, we know where this man is from; but whenever Ha-Mashiach may come, no one knows where he is from.”
+Then the Salvation of HaShem (Yeshua) cried out in the temple, teaching and saying, “You both know me and know where I am from; and I have not come of myself, but He who sent me [HaShem] is true, whom you do not know.
+I know Him, because I am from Him, and He sent me.”
+So they [the religious leaders] were seeking to seize him; and no man laid his hand on him, because his hour had not yet come.
+But many of the crowd (the worshipers attending Sukkot) believed in him; and they were saying, “When Ha-Mashiach comes, he will not perform more signs than those which this man has, will he?”

-Freedom to believe: The demise of the Bramble Bush King #6.
-Some of the worshipers in Jerusalem during Sukkot were amazed at the Messiah’s fearlessness in His teaching.
-They somehow knew about the plot of the religious leaders to kill Him.
+Freedom to believe #6.
+Some of the worshipers in Jerusalem during Sukkot were amazed at the Messiah’s fearlessness in his teaching.
+They somehow knew about the plot of the religious leaders to kill him.
 Yet these very same leaders were not doing what they said they would do.
 The common people asked, “Why were the leaders not following through with their avowed plans to arrest and execute the Messiah?
 Had the authorities changed their minds?”
 The people were confused.
 On the one hand they believed that if Rabbi Yeshua was a deceiver, at the very least He should be forcibly taken into custody.
 Then He should be put on trial and, if found guilty, He should be punished.
 Freedom to believe: The demise of the Bramble Bush King #7.
-However, on the other hand, if Rabbi Yeshua really was the Messiah (and He is), the leaders should believe in Him and do whatever He says!
+However, on the other hand, if Rabbi Yeshua really was the Messiah (and He is), the leaders should believe in him and do whatever He says!

 וְאַתָּה בֵּֽית־לֶחֶם אֶפְרָתָה צָעִיר לִֽהְיֹות בְּאַלְפֵי יְהוּדָה מִמְּךָ לִי יֵצֵא לִֽהְיֹות מֹושֵׁל בְּיִשְׂרָאֵל וּמֹוצָאֹתָיו מִקֶּדֶם מִימֵי עֹולָֽם׃